JagersEgo/godot-beautifier/README.md

 # About Godot Beautifier

 **Godot Beautifier** is a tool designed to automatically format GDScript code to improve readability and maintain consistency across Godot Engine projects.
+**Be careful, this project is new and may break code if it hits an edge case I havent thought of, this will back up your code but please back it up yourself too**

 ## Purpose